chimukaC7/learning-nginx-2492317/Ch02/02_02-configure-locations-part-1/README.md

 [NGINX documentation for the location directive](http://nginx.org/en/docs/http/ngx_http_core_module.html#location)

 Location directives are formatted as blocks and are defined inside server blocks.
 They can also be nested inside other location blocks.

+What are location directive useful for?
+-configuring NGINX to process different requests in ways similar to server blocks without having to create additional servers -extending an NGINX configuration based on the URI being processed by the server

 ```nginx
 server {